Magnification (album): Background

 In August 2000, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, and keyboardist Igor Khoroshev, finished with their three-month Masterworks Tour across the United States.
 The tour was met with controversy when Khoroshev was involved in a backstage incident making repeated unwanted advances towards two female security guards.
 He was later charged with assault and battery and sexual battery, both misdemeanours.
 Reports of Khoroshev being loud and verbally abusive at his hotel were also made.
 The incident led to Khoroshev's departure at the tour's conclusion, leaving the band reduced to a four-piece and without a keyboardist.

 As the band discussed their next move in the latter half of 2000, one aspect covered was their future touring plans which included the idea of playing dates with an orchestra on stage.
 This sparked an interest from all four members who felt it was a good time to pursue such a musical direction, leading to the decision of recording a new studio album with an orchestra incorporated into their music.
 Anderson was surprised that Squire and White agreed as he felt the two were always in favour of a heavier rock sound.
-The undertaking marked the first time the band had worked with an orchestra since they did a similar thing for their second album, Time and a Word (1970).
+The undertaking marked the first time the band had worked with an orchestra since their second album, Time and a Word (1970).
 The band shared their idea with their fans when in January 2001, an online vote had been posted on their official website asking them if they wish to see their next tour include an orchestra.
 Before the album was recorded, Anderson had decided upon the title Magnification regardless of its style or musical content.
 The idea behind the title and the album itself, he explained, "eventually became the idea to magnify everything that's good around you in order to magnify everything that is good within".